SumoLogic/sumologictoolbox/readme.md

 * When copying content to Admin Recommended folders the content will be copied but not visible in this tool until it is shared in the
 SumoLogic UI.
 This will be resolved in a future release.

+* New style dashboards are not currently visible in the content explorer.

 To Do:
 ======